kshiteejm/kshiteejm.github.io/_posts/2015-09-02-abovetheclouds.md

 layout: post
 title: Above the Clouds&#58; A Berkeley View of Cloud Computing
 description:
+tags: paper-summary
 comments: true
 ---

-### Takeaways from the paper *Above the Clouds&#58; A Berkeley View of Cloud Computing, M. Armbrust, A. Fox, R. Griffith, A.D.
+Takeaways from the paper *Above the Clouds&#58; A Berkeley View of Cloud Computing, M. Armbrust, A. Fox, R. Griffith, A.D.
 Joseph, R.H.
 Katz, A. Konwinski, G. Lee, D.A.
 Patterson, A. Rabkin, I. Stoica, M. Zaharia, Tech.
 Rep. UCB/EECS-2009-28, Feb 10, 2009.*

 This paper gives a good overall picture of cloud computing, giving resolution to a wide variety of questions as follows.